 Eagle is already quite an achievement but there are far more amazing shots in golf out there.
 One of such achievement is an albatross, which is also referred to as a double eagle.
 This happens when the player golf completes the hole three strokes under par, which is quite a rare incidence.
 It is recognized since it is extremely rare and mastering the essential talent is a huge achievement.

 Another great accomplishment is the hole-in-one.
-This is achieved when the player with a golf club hits the ball on the tee and gets it into the hole in one shot.
+This is achieved when the player with a golf club hits the golf ball on the tee and gets it into the hole in one shot.
 Even though the event more often occurs when playing Par-3, a hole-in-one is a magical event that is always greatly appreciated by golfers.

 Finally, an eagle is the rarest of the rare when it comes to golf feats.
 It refers to a player finishing a hole in 4 strokes less than the expected standard, such as holding an approach shot from tee to green on a par-5s.
 Such a result is rather unique and it is estimated that there are only two or three similar examples in the history of golf.